RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 <https://github.com/RocketChat/Rocket.Chat>

+### Update March 29th, 2020

-Enthusiasm and interest are extremely high this year; over 25 candidate students have already started to interact with our community and contributing to the repositories!
-Together, they have already contributed over 100 issues and over 18 merged PRs to our various projects.
+Enthusiasm and interest from students are all time high this year; over 112 candidate students have already started to interact with our community and contributing to the repositories!
+Together, they have already contributed over 100 issues and over 50 merged PRs to our various projects.
 We are maintaining a real-time updated leaderboard for at-a-glance student (candidates) contribution here:

 <https://gsoc.rocket.chat/>

-The leaderboard project **itself** is open source, created and maintained by our student (candidates).
+The leaderboard project **itself** is open source, created and maintained by our former GSoC student (now mentor and team member).
 All potential GSoC organizations are welcome to use and deploy it (the project has a super friendly MIT license - just like Rocket.Chat).

 <https://github.com/lolimay/GSoC-Contribution-Leaderboard-Node>

+We have recnetly arranged for the TOP 8 student contributors to meet one on one with Rocket.Chat's project lead Gabriel Engel and great remote fun was had by all.

+Mentoring interest from core team has been reduced this year, while community mentor participation is at an all time high.
+Proposals for projects are streaming steadily in since application open, the volume of incoming proposals is reduced compared to prior year - but the percentage of high quality propsals has increased.

 ## Project Ideas